projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

 HSM Module:
-   The Hypervisor Service Module (HSM) is a kernel module in the Service VM acting as a middle layer to support the device model and hypervisor.
+   The Hypervisor Service Module (HSM) is a kernel module in the Service VM acting as a middle layer to support the Device Model and hypervisor.
 The HSM forwards a IOREQ to the virtio-net backend driver for processing.